maxux/bogosort/README.md

 	[+] sort time : 174.76 seconds
 	[+] sort speed: 4.99M sort/seconds

-# runtime (14 items)
+# Runtime (14 items)

-there is one chance in 87,178,291,200 to sort the array on each sort
+There is one chance in 87,178,291,200 to sort the array on each sort

 	[+] bogosort on 14 items
 	[+] items: 321, 506, 328, 229, 159, 185, 101, 373, 422, 57, 450, 56, 264, 395